Welcome new players!

 We maintain these statistics to allow you to track your performance and improvement as well as to foster a sense of competition amongst the local players.

-One of the focuses of Club #565 is to prepare Scrabble players for tournament play.
-The NSA uses a ratings system that adds or subtracts points based on your performance and the skill of the opponents you have played.
+One of the focuses of our club is to prepare Scrabble players for tournament play.
+NASPA uses a ratings system that adds or subtracts points based on your performance and the skill of the opponents you have played.
 The scale runs from a low end of about 400 to a high end of about 2050.
 The system takes your entering rating, your won/lost record in a tournament, and the ratings of your opponents into consideration.
 The points you will gain or lose are dependent on the skill level of your opponents and the statistical probabilities of your winning your games against them.
 The number of games you would statistically be expected to win in the tournament is compared to your actual number of wins, the difference is then multiplied by a Multiplier.
 The result is the number of ratings points you will gain or lose in the tournament.
 If you win more games than statistically expected, your rating goes up.
 If you win fewer games than statistically expected, your rating goes down.
 The Calgary Scrabble Club maintains a very good in-depth explanation on how the ratings system works.

 We independently maintain a club rating using a variation of the system used by the NSA.
 When a person attends our club for the first time, he or she will be assigned a rating based on one of three conditions: